-On March 1, 1877, Findlay Fraser lit the fifth-order Fresnel lens for the first time on March 1, 1877, and when necessary, would start the machinery that tolled the station’s fog bell a double-blow every twenty seconds.
-The original characteristic of the light was fixed red, an appropriate choice for the Devil’s Stepping Stones.
-In 1932, the light was changed to a fourth order-Fresnel lens with a fixed green light.
+Findlay Fraser lit the tower’s fifth-order Fresnel lens for the first time on March 1, 1877, and when necessary, would start the machinery that tolled the station’s fog bell a double-blow every twenty seconds.
+The original characteristic of the light was fixed red, an appropriate choice for the Devil’s Stepping Stones, but in 1932, the light was changed to a fourth order-Fresnel lens with a fixed green light.
 A modern optic, which produces a flashing green light, was placed in the lantern room when the lighthouse was automated in 1964.

-A couple of notable keepers served at the Stepping Stones Lighthouse over the years.
+A couple keepers that served at Stepping Stones Lighthouse over the years received some notoriety.
 Ernest Bloom, who started his service at the station on April 20, 1910, was awarded the Lighthouse Service’s efficiency pennant for the meticulous manner in which he maintained the lighthouse.
-The pennant was flown next to the Stars and Stripes at the lighthouse to honor Bloom for having the model station in the district.
+The pennant was flown next to the Stars and Stripes at the lighthouse in 1912 to honor Bloom for having the model station in the district.
 Keeper Stephen Holm served at Stepping Stones in the early 1920s and during his time rescued several unfortunate mariners.
 One example of his lifesaving skills occurred on July 18, 1923 when two men ran the sailboat Mistral onto the rocks just east of the lighthouse.
 Holm hurried to rescue the two men, and later towed their damaged boat to Long Island.
 The previous year, Keeper Holm rescued two men whose canoe had capsized and transported them and their canoe to City Island, New York.

 Devil’s Belt has a tricky way of stirring up unexpected storms.
-On the morning of February 9, 1934, the mercury at Stepping Stones Lighthouse hit 14 degrees below zero.
-With the sound frozen, Keeper Charles A. Rogers, could not row ashore for supplies.
-The weather only got worse.
+On the morning of February 9, 1934, the mercury at Stepping Stones Lighthouse hit fourteen degrees below zero.
+With the sound clogged with ice floes, Keeper Charles A. Rogers could not row ashore for supplies, and the weather only got worse.
 On February 20, the wind blew in a blizzard, which dumped seventeen inches of snow overnight, the worst storm since 1888.
-Trapped and with only two days worth of food for his small family, Rogers hung the flag upside down , on March 1 hoping someone would notice the distress signal.
-Captain Sioss of the tug Muxpet spotted the signal and gradually broke the Muxpet through the ice until he was close enough to carry on a signal conversation with the keeper.
+Trapped and with only two days of food for his small family, Rogers hung the flag upside down on March 1 hoping someone would notice the distress signal.
+Captain Wilson Rex of the tug Muxpet spotted the signal and gradually worked his vessel through the ice until he was close enough to carry on a signal conversation with the keeper.
 The captain offered Rogers food, but Rogers refused stating that it was the Lighthouse Service’s responsibility, and asked that the depot at St. George, Staten Island be notified of the situation.
-Shortly after being apprised of the situation, the depot dispatched the lighthouse tender Hickory to the station with supplies.
+Shortly after being apprised of the keeper’s predicament, the depot dispatched the lighthouse tender Hickory to Stepping Stones Lighthouse with supplies.

-Today, wicked storms still race across the sound and mariners continue to be safely guided through a clear channel, past the hidden reef, by the faithful beam of the lighthouse.
+Today, wicked storms still race across the sound and mariners continue to be safely guided through a clear channel, past the hidden reef, by the faithful beam from Stepping Stones Lighthouse.